3 ways to optimize any Windows Autopilot scenario

 Best Practice for assigning configuration policies and applications for users.

-- Consider not to deploy VPN client, third party Endpoint Security and/or Firewall software or similar applications, as these applications tend to hook into the network stack, breaking the network connectivity, resulting in the Windows Autopilot enrollment to fail.
+• Deploying VPN client, third party Endpoint Security and/or Firewall software or similar applications as part of the Windows ESP will most likely cause the Windows ESP to fail, as these applications tend to hook into the network stack, breaking the network connectivity, resulting in the Windows enrollment failing.

-And finally, ensure to enable and configure Windows Autopilot enrollment notification .
+And finally, ensure to enable and configure Microsoft Intune enrollment notification .

 –Jesper